alvarhc2/additive-attention-exoplanet-vetting/README.md

 This repository contains the code and resources associated with the paper:

-**"Additive Attention for Vetting Transiting Exoplanet Candidates"**
+**"Additive Attention for Vetting Transiting Exoplanet Candidates"** **Àlvar Hernández-Carnerero, Miquel Sànchez-Marrè, Juan Carlos Morales**

 (Accepted for publication in *The Astronomical Journal*)
 [![DOI](https://zenodo.org/badge/919767503.svg)](https://doi.org/10.5281/zenodo.15212407)